rocky-d/drmo-server/README.md

 - Windows 10
 - Java 8
+- Maven 3.9.2

 ### Usage

 - Build the project with **Maven**.
 - Run the main method in the `ServerLauncher` class to start the server.
-- Follow the instructions of the program if it's the **first** run.
+- Follow the instructions of the program if it's **the first run**.
   - Don't panic if you see an error message.
 Calm down and read the prompts carefully.
   - Choose whether to load the default configuration.
 (Type `yes` or `y` and then press `enter`.)
   - Check and modify (if you need to) the config file.